EdvanEEP/Basys3Verilog/README.md

 File Name Format: verilog-chapternumber-tasknumber-submodulename(if there is).v

-Also constraint files are written in the same format: verilog-chapternumber-tasknumber.xdc
+Also constraint files have the same file name format: verilog-chapternumber-tasknumber.xdc

 Link: https://www.realdigital.org/course/digital-logic-for-the-boolean-board